Learn how to make your writing as effective as possible

 I’m a former Sydney Morning Herald editor and UTS lecturer with over 25 years of writing and teaching experience.

 Over the past decade I’ve taught plain language writing to a wide range of staff across every industry, from politics and law to finance, health and education.
-I know how crucial using plain English is in the workplace and I’m passionate about inspiring others to feel the same way.
+I know how crucial using plain language is in the workplace and I’m passionate about inspiring others to feel the same way.

 - "I've done a few writing workshops in my career and this was the best."Tara D'Souza – ACCAN